Membership of the ‘House of Gordon’ is open to all who meet the following criteria:

 Access to the largest Gordon family tree in existence, and its future updates.
 The result of over a decade of work, we now have a genealogical database of over 11,000 Gordons, many of whom we have been able to connect together.
 Follow the journey of our clan from their beginnings in the Scottish borders, their apogee of power in Aberdeenshire, and their adventurous striking out to the four corners of the world.

-Regularly updated news of the Gordon family.
 The days of feud and castle-burnings may be (mostly!) behind us these days, but there’s still plenty of news to be kept up to date on regarding the ‘Clan Gordon’!
-You’ll hear about ruined castles of the clan undergoing restoration, get updates on the many events that take place at our old clan castles, and our yearly newsletter will delve into the history of the family.
+In our fascinating annual newsletter you can read the latest news about the family and its castles, as well as in-depth articles delving into our storied history.

 The opportunity to meet other members of the family at our annual midsummer gathering at Aboyne Highland Games.
 The games are presided over by our Chief, the Marquis of Huntly near the family seat at Aboyne Castle.
 The banners of his Gordon kinsmen from Haddo and Abergeldie fly proudly in the wind, as the spectacle of the 150 year old games unfolds below.
 You’ll have the chance to meet the chief, enjoy a dram or two, and meet your fellow clansmen and women.

 Membership costs £15 per year.
 To join, please click below!
 You can stop your subscription at any time.